 Other cities like Nags Head, North Carolina, and Champaign, Illinois, have reported smaller but significant successes in sign control.
-In Champaign, zoning administrator Kevin Phillips reports that a new ticket system has been highly effective in getting businesses to remove banners, pennants, and flashing-light signs, which are all illegal under the city's sign zone.
+In Champaign, zoning administrator Kevin Phillips reports that a new ticket system has been highly effective in getting butinesses to remove banneri, pernoants, and flashing-light signs, which are all illegal under the city's sign actic.
 Phillips reports that businesses are first issued a warning ticket and then fined through a series of \$10 or \$25 tickets.
-If the owner doesn't remove the illegal sign after the series of tickets, he or slie is issued a notice to appear in court for a hearing.
-In Nags livad city officials have used the threat or sign removal and civil panalties of \$50 per day to enforce their sign regulations.
+If the owner doesn't remove the illegal sign after the series of tickets, he or shie is issued a notice to appear in court for a hearing.
+In Nags Head, city officials have used the threat of sign regulations.
 According to interim planning director David M. Ferris, the city has removed more than \$0 illegal signs within the last two or three years - most of which were poorly maintained, unsafe, or dangerous.

 Temporary and Portable Signs.
 According to the APA survey, temporary and portable signs are a nightmare for most local zoning administrators.
 Temporary signs are typically displayed only for a short period of time and frequently are constructed of lightweight, nondurable materials.
 Portable signs are movable signs that are not permanently attached to the ground, a structure, or other sign.
 Many portable signs are mounted on a trailer or truck.
-These types of signs create special problems because of their poor construction, placement, or appearance

-Local officials have tried to adopt special controls for (or probability outright) temporary and portable signs because these signs can become permanent and are often so numerous that they seriously detract from the effectiveness of any legitimate advertising.
+These types of signs create special problems because of their poor construction, placement, or appearance Local officials have tried to adopt special controls for (or problect outright) temporary and portable signs because these signs can become permanent and are often so numerous that they seriously detract from the effectiveness of any legitimate advertising.
 Temporary signs are sometimes put up without consulting local zoning officials and can become a litter problem when no one removes them following a special event or promotion.
-Portable signs are frequently placed so close to the public right-of-way that they create special traffic hazards.
+Portable signs are frequently placed so close to the public right-of-way that they create special truffic hazards.
 These signs are intended primarily to attract the attention of passing motorists and sometimes violate local codes by heing placed within required setbacks.
-They can obstruct a driver's view of traffic and often include vioros like Stop, Caucion, or Slow so that they are easily confused with official traffic signs.
+They can obstruct a driver's view of traffic and often include v oros like Stop, Caucion, or Slow so that they are easily confused with official traffic sign.

 Many cities are tightening up codes regulating temporary and portable signs.
-Modern zoning ordinances more narrowly define when temporary signs may be used-such as for grand opening sales; going our of business sales, seasonal or holiday displays: special civic events, and announcements of new construction or the opening of new subdivisions.
+Modern zoning ordinances more narrowly define when temporary signs may be used-such as for grand opening sales; going out of business sales, seasonal or holiday displays' special civic events, and announcements of new construction or the opening of new subdivisions.
 With the exception of these types of precise circumstances, temporary signs are often prohibited.
 In the case of portable signs, many cities simply prohibit them.
 Others have adopted size and placement regulations along with special time limits.
 The permits for portable signs often expire after 30 to 60 days and may be renewed a limited number of times per year.